ivaquero/blog-filters/README.md

 ![code size](https://img.shields.io/github/languages/code-size/ivaquero/blog-filters.svg)
 ![repo size](https://img.shields.io/github/repo-size/ivaquero/blog-filters.svg)

-This project is the reorganization of the code in the book [Kalman-and-Bayesian-Filters-in-Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python) and draws on some of the content in [EKF/UKF Toolbox for MATLAB](https://github.com/EEA-sensors/ekfukf).
+This project is the reorganization of the code in the book [Kalman-and-Bayesian-Filters-in-Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python) and draws on some content in [EKF/UKF Toolbox for MATLAB](https://github.com/EEA-sensors/ekfukf).

 <p align="left">
 <a href="README.md">English</a> |